 Historically notorious for their English monolingualism, a recent Gallup poll reports that in this nation of immigrants, only one in four American adults now reports being conversationally proficient in another language.

 However, much more needs to be done if our nation is to remain a global leader in the next century.
-Among children of immigrant parents, bilingual-biliterate young adults earn more than their peers who have lost their home language.

 Schools’ role in the maintenance and development of potential bilinguals’ linguistic repertoires will be critical to this process.
 Whether through bilingual instruction or encouraging parents to develop their children’s home language skills, what schools do will matter.